Looking for a budget-friendly paddle to take your

 - Multiple layers of fibreglass with a well-balanced combination of control, power, and spin

-Soon after I started playing pickleball, I quickly upgraded to the JOOLA Essentials 12MM paddle.
+Soon after we started playing pickleball we quickly upgraded to the JOOLA Essentials 12MM paddle.

 Priced at less than $100, it’s a beginner paddle (some pros use Selkirk paddles, like the Vanguard Power Air EPIC paddle, which can cost more than $250) but the JOOLA shares many of the same features as other high-tech, expensive